apclarkva/paci-populations/README.md

 ## Introduction

-The objective of this code is to develop a monolayer of coupled iPSC-derive CM models to simulate the conductance through cardiac tissue.
+The objective of this code is to develop a monolayer of coupled iPSC Paci 2013 models to simulate the conductance through cardiac tissue.
 This project is a work-in progress, but the README below explains how to generate a population of models using an LHS method.

 ### How to access population of models